practicingruby/practicing-ruby-paid/posts/v6/009-isolate-responsibilities.md

 that was run in Volume 6.
 It uses a cookbook format (e.g. problem -> solution -> discussion) instead of the traditional long-form article format we use in most Practicing Ruby articles.

-In this article, we'll attempt a repeat experiment of the recipe-style format that was first used in [Issue 6.6](https://practicingruby.com/articles/103).
-You'll find that the content that follows is much shorter than the average Practicing Ruby article, while maintaining a similar level of density.
-Please leave a comment letting me know whether you like this style or not, and what suggestions you might have for improving it!

----

 **Problem: Code for data munging projects can easily become brittle.**

 Whenever you work on a project that involves a significant amount of [data